What happens when you call an ambulance for an overdose?

 - STEP 5: MONITOR THE PERSON’S RESPONSE. …

 - Do’s and Don’ts in Responding to Opioid Overdose.

-What should you do if someone overdoses?
+What do you do if someone overdoses on medication?